Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Introduction

 \subsection{Contribution}

-\textit{Our main results are ISS small-gain theorems (in summation, semimaximum and maximum formulation) for feedback interconnections of $n$ nonlinear heterogeneous control systems whose components belong to a broad class of control systems covering PDEs, time-delay systems, ODE etc. Furthermore, for the same class of control systems we show small-gain theorems for AG, UGS and weak ISS properties. }
+\textit{Our main results are ISS small-gain theorems (in summation, semimaximum and maximum formulations) for feedback interconnections of $n$ nonlinear heterogeneous control systems whose components belong to a broad class of control systems covering PDEs, time-delay systems, ODE, etc. Furthermore, we show small-gain theorems for AG, UGS and weak ISS properties. }

-For the description of interconnections of control systems we adopt an approach described in \cite{KaJ07}.
-Furthermore, in this paper we use a variation of a uniform asymptotic gain (UAG) property, which we call bounded input uniform asymptotic gain (bUAG) property.
-Although it was used so far not so often as the standard UAG property (but see e.g. \cite{Tee98}, \cite[Proposition 1.4.3.]{Mir12}), it is more flexible in use and in most cases as powerful as the standard UAG property.
+For the description of the interconnections of control systems, we adopt an approach employed in \cite[Definition 3.3]{KaJ07}.
+Furthermore, in this paper, we use a variation of a uniform asymptotic gain (UAG) property, which we call bounded input uniform asymptotic gain (bUAG) property.
+Although it was used so far not so often as the standard UAG property (but see, e.g., \cite{Tee98}, \cite[Proposition 1.4.3]{Mir12}), it is more flexible in use and in most cases as powerful as the standard UAG property.

-The ISS small-gain theorem for the summation formulation of the ISS property (Theorem~\ref{thm:ISS_SGT}) is achieved in 3 steps: \begin{itemize} \item[(i)] We derive UGS property of the interconnection (which is the UGS small-gain Theorem~\ref{thm:UGS_SGT}) using the methods developed in \cite{DRW07}. \item[(ii)] We show that the interconnection satisfies bUAG property (the main technical step). \item[(iii)] We show that UGS $\wedge$ bUAG is equivalent to ISS, which concludes the proof.
-Here we base ourselves on characterizations of ISS obtained in \cite{MiW18b}. \end{itemize} Using similar steps we prove in Section~\ref{sec:Maximum_formulation} ISS small-gain theorems in semimaximum (Theorem~\ref{thm:ISS_SGT_semimax_form}) and maximum (Corollary~\ref{thm:ISS_SGT_max_form}) formulations.
+The ISS small-gain theorem for the summation formulation of the ISS property (Theorem~\ref{thm:ISS_SGT}) is achieved in 3 steps: \begin{itemize} \item[(i)] We derive uniform global stability of the interconnection (which is the UGS small-gain Theorem~\ref{thm:UGS_SGT}) using the methods developed in \cite{DRW07}. \item[(ii)] We show that the network satisfies bUAG property (the main technical step). \item[(iii)] We show that UGS $\wedge$ bUAG is equivalent to ISS, which concludes the proof.
+Here we base ourselves on characterizations of ISS obtained in \cite{MiW18b}. \end{itemize} Based on this strategy, we prove in Sections~\ref{sec:Semimaximum_formulation}, \ref{sec:Maximum_formulation_new} also the ISS small-gain theorems in semimaximum (Theorem~\ref{thm:ISS_SGT_semimax_form}) and maximum (Theorem~\ref{thm:ISS_SGT_max_form}) formulations.
+In Section~\ref{sec:Tightness_small-gain-theorem} we argue that the obtained small-gain theorems are tight.
+In Section~\ref{sec:Discussion} we discuss in detail the generality and flexibility of the obtained results.

+This paper is motivated by the ISS small-gain theorems for networks of $n\in\N$ ODE systems, reported in \cite{DRW07}, and recovers these results as a special case.
+As a particular application of our general small-gain theorems, one can obtain novel small-gain results for couplings of $n$ nonlinear time-delay systems and for evolution equations in Banach spaces.
+In Section~\ref{sec:Discussion} we argue that even in these special cases our results are new and broadly extend the machinery, available for these system classes.